-This Privacy Statement describes how GBEO GETBUSINESSEXPERIENCE ORG LTD, collects, uses, and discloses certain personal information obtained through our public website at https://getbusinessexperience.org/.
+This Privacy Statement describes how GBEO GETBUSINESSEXPERIENCE ORG LTD (the Company), collects, uses, and discloses certain personal information obtained through our public website at https://getbusinessexperience.org/.
 This Privacy Statement does not address information collection through other sources such as in-person seminars or a manager’s personal contacts.

 Who we are?

 GBEO GETBUSINESSEXPERIENCE ORG LTD (hereinafter “GBE.org”) is a limited liability company, incorporated under the Companies Law of the Republic of Cyprus, Cap.
 113, with registration number HE 406860.
 It was incorporated in 2020, having as main activities online global operations that provides business experience/ practice certification for people around the globe and reduce the distance borders.